jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (b) a matter on his or her own initiative under section 201.
 (2) The chief executive must, in the notice to the building consent authority concerned given under section 200(3) or, as the case may be, section 201(2),—
   (a) state that the chief executive has reason to believe that 1 or more grounds exist entitling him or her to exercise the disciplinary powers under section 203; and
-  (b) provide particulars that will clearly inform the registered person of the ground or grounds; and (c) give the building consent authority a reasonable opportunity to make written submissions on the matter; and (d) consider those submissions (if any).
+  (b) provide particulars that will clearly inform the building consent authority of the ground or grounds; and (c) give the building consent authority a reasonable opportunity to make written submissions on the matter; and (d) consider those submissions (if any).